IBM-Blockchain-Archive/marbles/tutorial_part1.md

 It is passing to our GoLang set_user function an array of strings argument containing the name of the marble and the name of it's new owner.
 By "passing" I mean it is really sending a HTTP POST /devops/invoke request to one of the peers in our network.
 This peer will in turn call the chaincode and actually pass the argument to the cc function.
-The details of which peer and the exact rest call are taken care of in our obc-js SDK.
+The details of which peer and the exact rest call are taken care of in our ibc-js SDK.
 For your own curisoity the details of the Invoke API call can be found [here](https://github.com/openblockchain/obc-docs/blob/master/api/Openchain%20API.md#devops)
 This code itself was called in response to a websocket message that originated on our user's browser.